bytesbite/recipes/README.md

 - models : the models directory provides a Ingredient model and Recipe model
 - controllers : this provides Ingirdents, Recipe and Suggestion controller
-- Goodby CSV parser is used to parse the ingridents CSV
+- Goodby CSV parser is used to parse the ingredients CSV

 ## todo
 - unit tests need a cleanup as they are becoming integration tests, need to mock Ingredient class in \Unit\Models\RecipeTest class.